 The applicant has submitted a draft TDM Plan in compliance with the trip reduction requirements, which has been conceptually approved by the Department of Public Works (see Attachment 11).
 The TDM Plan consists of measures that are based on existing and proposed infrastructure and physical attributes of the site, including proximity and access to transit, bicycle parking, bike lanes, sidewalks, and showers in the proposed buildings.
 The plan promotes sustainable modes of transportation, such as carpool/vanpool programs and transit subsidies.
-An annual report, based on actual driveway counts conducted by a City-managed contract, is required to monitor compliance.
+An annual report to the City is required to monitor compliance.
 A penalty clause for non-compliance is included; a per-trip monetary penalty would be assessed for any trips exceeding the allowable number, as determined through the annual driveway counts.
 The requirement to implement and manage a TDM Plan in conjunction with the occupancy of the buildings is typically included in tenants' lease agreements.
 A final TDM Plan is required to be submitted for review and approval by staff prior to issuance of building permits.